ruggeri/coursera/foundations-of-deep-learning/03-cnn-mnist/README.md

 In this project I built a simple CNN using TensorFlow to solve MNIST.
 Again, this is quite easy.

-I didn't actually get very excellent accuracy from this one, because that wasn't my goal.
+This network got to about 98.9% accuracy!
+That's pretty good!